DUNE/dune-justin/docs/tutorials.dune.md

 necessary to have Apptainer or Singularity installed as the command gets Apptainer from cvmfs.

-If your jobscript reads from remote storage, you also need to have a valid DUNE VOMS proxy created with voms-proxy-init.
-On a dunegpvm computer do something like this:

-    rm -f /tmp/x509up_u`id -u`
-    kx509
-    voms-proxy-init -noregen -rfc -voms dune:/dune/Role=Analysis

-If you normally do something else to run `voms-proxy-init` and get a VOMS proxy with the Analysis role, then do that.

-`justin-test-jobscript` will pass this proxy to your jobscript using the environment variable `$X509_USER_PROXY`.
+`justin-test-jobscript` will obtain a DUNE VOMS proxy for your script, just as justIN does for jobscripts running as jobs.
+The proxy file path is given by the environment variable `$X509_USER_PROXY`.
 Commands like `xrdcp` and `lar` use this variable to find the proxy automatically.
 You should not try to write to storage from your jobscript though.
 In jobs, justIN handles that for you using the `--output-pattern` mechanism and the